 Craigslist has got to be one of the most canonical examples of Brutalist web design in mass use.
 Begun by Craig Newmark as an email list in 1995 and launched as a website in 1996, Craigslist has retained its stripped down, functional UI.
 Despite its design, Craigslist is one of the most popular websites in the entire world with an Alexa rank that always hovers around 100.
 This is because the design is in fact perfectly efficient for achieving its role of connecting local buyers, sellers, renters, job-seekers, romancers, etc.

 NearlyFreeSpeech.net is an old school shared host, and one of the best-regarded companies in this space.
 I still recommend NearlyFreeSpeech.net to friends with basic needs like WordPress hosting that might otherwise go with one of the EIG-owned megaliths like HostGator or BlueHost.
+For websites that have higher levels of traffic, it’s better to opt for a dedicated hosting plan.

 The NearlyFreeSpeech.net admin interface is unapologetically functional and plain.
 In my opinion it is actually the perfect fit for the type of customer that they try to serve: people who have a reasonably grasp of the LAMP-type hosting stack and just want simple access to the resources at a good price.